-Bulwark: 2 Defensive Combat, 1 Battle Tactics, 1 Battle Cry, 1 Additional Ability
+Bulwark: Infuriating Defense, Block, 1 Battle Cry, Goading, 1 Additional Ability

-Ravager: 2 Offnesive Combat, 1 Battle Tactics, 1 Battle Cry, 1 Additional Ability
+Ravager: Relentless Offnesive, Battle Hardened, 1 Battle Cry, Wrathful, 1 Additional Ability

 The fighter calls for assistance from a close range party member.
 The assistance could be in the form of damage, disabling, buffing, healing, or trading off with another defender.
 Ally gains +1d4 to their roll.
 Range difficulty is 10 for melee, 15 for close, and 20 for medium.

-All battle cries have a 10’ range around the fighter.
+All battle cries have a 10’ + 1' per CPB range around the fighter.
 Battle Cries are usable once per round and effect a number of targets up to the fighter's CPB.
 Battle cries use the fighter's Bartering roll versus the target's Sense roll to determine succcess.

 The fighter attempts to scare a target into fleeing for 3 actions.
 If the fighter critically attacks with the cry the target is stunned for duration.
 If the cry critically fails the target deals +5 damage to the fighter.